verilator/verilator/docs/guide/faq.rst

 You can call :code:`->trace()` on multiple Verilated objects with the same trace file if you want all data to land in the same output file.

-When using SystemC 2.3, the SystemC library must have been built with the experimental simulation phase callback-based tracing disabled.
-This is disabled by default when building SystemC with its configure based build system, but when building SystemC with CMake, you must pass ``-DENABLE_PHASE_CALLBACKS_TRACING=OFF`` to disable this feature.

 How do I generate FST waveforms (traces) in C++ or SystemC?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""